Evanilson (footballer, born 1999)

-Francisco Evanilson de Lima Barbosa (born 6 October 1999), commonly known as Evanilson, is a Brazilian professional footballer who plays as a forward for Primeira Liga club Porto.
+Francisco Evanilson de Lima Barbosa (born 6 October 1999), commonly known as Evanilson, is a Brazilian professional footballer who plays as a striker for Premier League club Bournemouth and the Brazil national team.

 Evanilson is a product of Fluminense's youth system and made his senior debut for the club in January 2018.
 He spent time on loan at Slovakian club Šamorín in the 2017–18 season.
 In 2020, he joined Tombense but was immediately loaned back to Fluminense.
-Later that year he moved to Porto after making 26 appearances in total for Fluminense.
-With Porto, he won the domestic double of the Primeira Liga and the Taça de Portugal in the 2021–22 season.
+Later that year, he moved to Porto.
+With the club, he won one Primeira Liga, two Taças de Portugal one Taça da Liga, with the former's being part of a domestic double of the Primeira Liga and the Taça de Portugal in the 2021–22 season.
+In 2024, Evanilson moved to England with Bournemouth, arriving for a club-record fee.

-Evanilson has represented Brazil at under-23 level.
+Evanilson represented Brazil at under-23 level, before making his senior debut in 2024.

 Club career

 Fluminense

 Born in Fortaleza, Evanilson joined Fluminense's youth setup in 2013, from local side Estação.
 He made his first team debut on 17 January 2018, coming on as a second-half substitute for Dudu in a 3–1 Campeonato Carioca away loss against Boavista; he also gave away a penalty in that match.

 On 23 January 2018, Evanilson was sent to a six-month loan to Fluminense's farm team affiliate Šamorín in Slovakia's 2.
 Liga.
 He made his debut abroad on 14 April, replacing Roman Sabler in a 1–0 home win against Partizán Bardejov.
 Fourteen days later, Evanilson scored his first senior goal, netting the opener in a 2–0 away win over Spišská Nová Ves, before returning to Fluminense in May after contributing with three goals in six appearances.

 Upon returning to Fluminense, Evanilson was assigned back at the under-20 squad.
 In September 2019, after being the top goalscorer of the Campeonato Brasileiro Sub-20 with 11 goals, he was promoted to the main squad.
-After standing out in Flus youth sides, he quickly rose to the first team, but fell out of favor within the club, after not being sought as one of the biggest recent promises from Flu youth sides.
+After standing out in Flus youth sides, he quickly rose to the first team, but fell out of favour within the club, after not being sought as one of the biggest recent promises from Flu youth sides.

 Evanilson made his Série A debut on 7 November 2019, replacing fellow youth graduate Marcos Paulo in a 2–0 away win against São Paulo.
 On 8 December, in his first start for the club, he scored a brace in a 2–1 away defeat of Corinthians.

 On 13 December 2019, Evanilson signed a pre-contract with Tombense, effective as of February.
 The following 15 January, Fluminense announced he would remain at the club on loan until December 2021.
 Evanilson became a regular starter for Flu in the 2020 campaign, partnering with Marcos Paulo up front.